 - The Beelink GT1-MINI 2 can be purchased at Gearbest, Aliexpress and Geekbuying with the coupon 3ZCPSWXA only for €51 ($ 56.99) with free shipping for the 4/32GB model.

 As we say the new Amlogic S905X3 SoC has four ARM Cortex-A55 CPU cores manufactured in 12nm, it integrates a Cortex-M4 processor with Neural Network Accelerator functions that provides improved performance as Virtual Assistants.
 It has native connections for HDMI 2.1 that reaches up to 4K@75fps compatible with multiple DRM security systems, USB 3.0 support, internal storage up to eMMC 5.0, Gigabit Ethernet and audio capacity up to 8 channels of audio input and output.
-In the graphic section we have an important leap in the GPU since now a Mali-G31 MP2 manufactured at 28nm is integrated that far exceeds the previous Mali-450MP5 of the S905X as we will see.
+In the graphic section we have an important leap in the GPU since now a Mali-G31 MP2 is integrated that far exceeds the previous Mali-450MP5 of the S905X as we will see.
 In the video section on your VPU we now have the Advanced Video Engine Gen10 processor.

 The new Amlogic S905X3 Quad Core SoC has four ARM Cortex-A55 cores, it is capable of reaching 1.9 GHz and the manufacturing process is only 12nm which gives us improvements in performance by lowering the consumption / thermals.